 Please turn off the news.
 Listening to daily death tolls and political vitriol sparks fear and uncertainty for us all.
-I think it is important to be honest with your child in an age appropriate way about being safe.
+I believe it is important to be honest with your child in an age-appropriate way about being safe.
 While masks in public places are recommended, they have also added another layer of depersonalization.
 You kids need to see you smile and interact with them.

 So talk to your kids, reassure them.
 Play with your kids.
 With mild weather, go outside, ride bikes together.
 Go to one of the many places in our wonderful area for walks and hikes.
 Tell them, and yourselves that things will get back to normal someday soon.